HannahHuckstep/PhlashNAMe/index.md

 Attribute name | Description
 ---------------|-----------
-Node_ID | The unique node number used to link nodes to attributes in cytoscape Database_ID | The unique node ID given by Reactome Display_Name | The name of the node
+Node_ID | The unique node number used to link nodes to attributes in Cytoscape Database_ID | The unique node ID given by Reactome Display_Name | The name of the node
 Type | The type of node